PlushaQ/client_server_app/README.md

 # simple_client_server_app
 This is a client-server application where the client can send a command to the server, and the server returns the appropriate response based on the command.

+## Description
+    This application allows clients to interact with a server by sending commands and receiving corresponding responses.
+The server handles these commands and provides the requested information or performs the requested actions.

+    Please note that the current version of the application only supports a single client connection.
+However, a multi-user version is currently under development and will be available soon.

 ## Installation

+    To run this application, you need to have Python 3 installed on your computer, as well as PostgreSQL for the upcoming multi-user version.
+Follow the steps below to install and set up the application:

+    Clone the repository to your local machine.

-    This application requires Python 3 to run and postgresql installed in your computer.
-Clone the repository and navigate to the directory in the command line.
+    Navigate to the repository directory using the command line.

 ### Starting the server

 To start the server, run the following command in the command line:

     python server.py

 By default, the server will listen on 127.0.0.1:64321.

 ### Starting the client

 To start the client, run the following command in a separate command line window:

     python client.py

 The client will connect to the server and display a list of available commands.
 Enter a command to receive a response from the server.

 The available commands before login are: